RauanCaracciolo/TitanicClassifier/README.md

 ![image](https://github.com/user-attachments/assets/34395fdd-2020-42ba-8d02-ca5f6e2fdb2f)

-<h6>💭 🤔 For the curious, in this specific project, i get the train and thest sets already separeted, but in most sets you will find, you will need to separate them.
+<h6>💭 🤔 For the curious, in this specific project, i get the train and test sets already separeted, but in most sets you find, you will need to separate them.
 The standart is giving 80% from the set to train and 20% of the set to test.
-This is important because you will present new information to the model and compare the resposes they give to the anserws you expect them to predict.</h6>
+This is important because you need to present new information to the model and compare the resposes they give to the anserws you expect to evaluate it.</h6>